tstabla/Vue.js-starter/README.md

 npm run prod
 ```

-You can also set your own HOST and PORT for run dev server.
+You can also set your own HOST and PORT to run dev server.
 ```
 npm run dev --host=127.0.0.1 --port=8080
 ```